 Summary-2: Anthropic Principles

 Depending on your present worldview, you may argue the ‘weight of authority’ presented in this section is completely biased towards the idea of a scientific authority, which totally disregards any other form of intellectual authority.
-While this is a fair criticism, the stated purpose of this entire section, from the outset, was to present the scientific worldview as best as it is understood by somebody who makes no claim to be scientist.
+While this is a fair criticism, the stated purpose of this entire section, from the outset, was to present the scientific worldview as best as it is understood by somebody who makes no claim to be a scientist.
 Of course, by the same token, a professional scientist might equally argue that the clarity of science has been lost in the simplification and misunderstandings of a hobbyist, who has not fully understood the complexity of modern science.

 But who is really qualified to talk about the creation of the universe?

 Within the scope of this summary, we shall again widen the perspective, a little, by considering some of the open issues that science has not, yet, been able to address with its mathematical models, let alone empirically verify.
-While, at this point, we might attempt to describe the ‘anthropic principle’ solely in term of a scientific debate, this would be overtly one-dimensional, as the nature of the debate has to, at least, consider the philosophical and theological perspectives.
+While, at this point, we might attempt to describe the ‘anthropic principle’ solely in terms of a scientific debate, this would be overtly one-dimensional, as the nature of the debate has to, at least, consider the philosophical and theological perspectives.
 Therefore, we need to begin by providing some background to the scope of the debate in general.
-Today, it seems foolish not to accept that there are still many unanswerable questions about the universe, e.g.
+Today, it seems foolish not to accept that there are still many unanswered questions about the universe, e.g.

 Has the universe existed for eternity or was it subject to some act of creation?

 Embedded in the question are two basic options.
-First, if we avoid the issue creation by assuming the universe has always existed, we are forced to confront the problem of the infinity of time and space.
+First, if we avoid the issue of creation by assuming the universe has always existed, we are forced to confront the problem of the infinity of time and space.
 On the other hand, if we consider the possibility of the universe only having a finite existence, we are forced to consider the act or process of creation, i.e.

 Who or what did the creating and if 'who'; then why?